Offboarding - How to make exit management a success

 Offboarding checklist

-Offboarding is a process that can be standardised to a large extent.
-In order to work through all tasks in a structured manner and not to forget anything, it is advisable to use an offboarding checklist.
+Offboarding is a process that can be largely standardized.
+In order to complete all tasks in a structured manner and not forget anything, it is recommended to use an offboarding checklist.

 Tasks for the line managers

-- Communicate the departure of the employee in the team / company
+- Communicate the employee's departure within the team / company

 - Start technical offboarding